Germany · CocoVolare

 A country that reads in layers

-Germany entered the curious traveller's map through Berlin and stayed for everything else.
+G ermany entered the curious traveller's map through Berlin and stayed for everything else.
 Few European destinations combine dense history, creative modernity and accessible nature so well.
 The country works, the trains run on time, the cities have a human scale and between Berlin and the Alps there is a cultural universe that fits neatly into a well-designed journey.
-It is a curator's destination: it doesn't work on autopilot or in a sealed coach, it works when someone applies genuine judgement.
+It is a curator's destination: it works when someone applies genuine judgement, far from autopilot and the sealed coach.
 The right sequence of cities, the ICE trains in the right order, boutique hotels in real neighbourhoods and a guide who comes from the community.
-Done that way, Germany isn't visited — it is traversed.
+Done that way, Germany is traversed rather than visited.

 Regions